Square Business, an Inventory and Order Management Tool

 Divergent Design Ideas

-Translating our research findings to design, we brainstormed ideas that focused on communication between merchants and customers as interacting with customers formed an essential part of their business.
-We decided to focus on the messaging aspect of selling products on social media and leveraging the power of messaging by making it interactive.
+Translating our research findings to design, we brainstormed design ideas that focused on messaging aspect of selling products on social media that leverages the power of messaging by making it interactive.
 We created three divergent design ideas and listed out the strengths and weaknesses of each.

 Model Design

-For the merchant side, I designed the high-fidelity prototype of the Square for Business app.
-This new app enables the merchant to post products on multiple social media and messaging channels, manage product inventory and keep track of customer orders.
-In addition to this, our design solution allows merchants to keep track of their overall business goals.
+I designed the Square for Business app that enables business owners to create and post their products across social media platforms, manage product inventory and keep track of customer orders.

 Evaluation